frozzel/frozzel/README.md

 ### KETORIFIC

   CMS-style blog site similar to Wordpress where keto diet seekers can publish recipe's and tips to their Keto diet stratagie.

   Motivation for the site was to build a complete full stack application that involves database integration with mysql, heroku, Sequelize and a express-session npm package for authentication.

+  The Keto diet trend has a massive hold on the healthy diet and exersise market.
+This is a great oppertunity to provide a service for their consumption!

 ---